ranocha/SummationByPartsOperators.jl/docs/src/introduction.md

 If you are familiar with SBP operators in general, this introduction might already be enough for you to apply [SummationByPartsOperators.jl](https://github.com/ranocha/SummationByPartsOperators.jl) to your problems.
-Otherwise, you might want to have a look at the references and some ready-to-use semidiscretizations of the following partial differential equations (PDEs).
+Otherwise, you might want to have a look at the references, the tutorials coming next, or some ready-to-use semidiscretizations of the following partial differential equations (PDEs).
 These are shipped with this package and you are encouraged to look at their source code to learn more about it.